clavisound/SlimLoRa/README.md

 - [x] Session restore works with Device address, AppSKey and NetworkKey.
 After Join, there is no need to rejoin if the device is powered off.
 - [x] ADR_ACK_LIMIT works.
 - [x] SetPower

-# Semi-Working

-Session from EEPROM.
-- [x] Restore works with Device address, AppSKey and NetworkKey.
-After Join, there is no need to rejoin if the device is powered off.
-- [ ] Something funny with RX counter happening?
 - [x] Added arduino eeprom style store and restore.
 I recommend `ARDUINO_EEPROM == 1` in `SlimLoRa.h`.
-When you use avr/eeprom.h style and you compile with different options, of if you change part of your skectch relative to EEPROM (EEMEM) the address of the data are changing places!
+When you use `avr/eeprom.h` style and you compile with different options, or if you change part of your sketch relative to EEPROM (EEMEM) the address of the data are changing places!
 This is a "[bug](https://arduino.stackexchange.com/a/93879/59046)" on avr/eeprom.h.
 Solution #1: Erase ALL the EEPROM after uploading the new firmware.
 Solution #2: Hint you can track the EEPROM addresses with: `avr-objdump -D` on .eemem section.
 Solution #3: Don't enable keep session.
-Solutiin #4: use arduino style eeprom in SlimLoRa.h
+Solution #4: use arduino style eeprom in `SlimLoRa.h`
+- [x] Deep Sleep

+# Semi-Working

+- [x] Duty Cycle.
+Added GetTXms function to return the TOTAL duration of ALL transmissions.
+At SF7 1bytes reports 45-48ms vs 46ms [theoretical](https://avbentem.github.io/airtime-calculator/ttn/eu868/1) at SF8 reports 84ms vs 82ms (theoretical).
+SF7 5 bytes 52ms vs 51.5ms (theoretical).
+Application HAVE to read the value of GetTXms() after every transmission to check if the the Duty Cycle is respected.
+I decided to not respect Duty Cycle on SlimLoRa, since if the device is going to Deep Sleep and wakes up via a accelerometer on AVR MCU's freezes the timer0.
+I think the solution is the RTC.

 # Untested

 - [ ] Added battery Level to DevStatusAns, but need to tested it.
 How?
-Can I order TTN to request a DevStatusAns?
 - [ ] Test join with SF7 SF8 SF9 on Helium.
 - [ ] ABP.
+- [ ] Something funny with RX counter happening?
+- [ ] Test timer with STM32's MCU's to enable Duty Cycle on SlimLoRa.

 # TODO's (PR's welcome) - In order of importance.

 - [ ] Add pin mappings infrastucture for other boards.
-- [ ] Respect Duty Cycle
 - [ ] Make DevNonce random.
 - [ ] Confirmed Uplink
 - [ ] Confirmed Downlink
+- [ ] Add compile options for battery status (unable to measure, connected to external power)
 - [ ] Respect Dwell MAC command (only for US902?)
 - [ ] Respect Join Back-off (not faster than 36 seconds)
 - [ ] Change SetPower style to LoRaWAN style.
 - [ ] Random delay for TX.

+# Undoable on AVR and Deep Sleep

+- [x] Respect Duty Cycle
+Since AVR on Deep Sleep freezes the timer0.
+SlimLoRa is unable to know about time.

 # Maybe good ideas